AB

 Alberta Multi-Family Dwelling Recycling

-Circular Materials is excited to expand Alberta’s extended producer responsibility (EPR) recycling program for packaging and paper products to multi-family dwellings (MFDs) starting October 1, 2026, making recycling more accessible for residents.
+Circular Materials is excited to expand Alberta’s extended producer responsibility (EPR) recycling program for packaging and paper products to multi-family dwellings (MFDs) making recycling more accessible for residents.

 This multi-family registry will support Circular Materials in determining service requirements, allocating resources efficiently, and ensuring a seamless delivery of recycling services: